Important Safety Information

 How is CYRAMZA given?

 - CYRAMZA is slowly infused (injected) into your vein.
 The infusion will last about 60 minutes.
-You will usually receive CYRAMZA once every 2 weeks prior to FOLFIRI.
+You will usually receive CYRAMZA once every 2 weeks.

 - Your doctor will also give additional medication(s) prior to your CYRAMZA infusion to address potential side effects.